solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 # Validator Setup

-This is a prescriptive guide for getting your validator setup on the Solana testnet cluster.
-It is opinionated by design, so feel free to adapt this guide to better fit your needs.
+This is a guide for getting your validator setup on the Solana testnet cluster for the first time.
+Testnet is a solana cluster that is used for performance testing of the software before the software is used on mainnet.
+Since testnet is stress tested daily, it is a good cluster practice your validator operations with before you start a mainnet validator.

+Once you have a working validator on testnet, you will want to learn about [operational best practices](/validator-setup/operational-best-practices) in the next section.
+Although the guide is specific to testnet, it can be adapted to mainnet or devnet as well.
+Refer to the [clusters](https://docs.solana.com/clusters) section of the solana docs to see example commands for each cluster.

+Now let's get started.

 ## Open The Terminal Program